combogenomics/medusa/README.md

 The following inputs are required:

 -   The *targetGenome* file: a draft genome in fasta format.
-This is the genome you are interesting in scaffolding.
+This is the genome you are interested in scaffolding.

 -   An arbitrary long list of *auxiliaryDraft* files: other draft genomes in fasta format.
 The closest these organisms are related to the target, the better the results will be.
 This files are expected to be collected in a specific directory.
-It is possible to specify the path to the directory, see the command “-f” in the next section.
+It is possible to specify the path to the directory, see the command "-f" in the next section.

 The following output files will be produced.

--   targetGenome: a textual file containing information about your data.
+-   targetGenome_SUMMARY: a textual file containing information about your data.
 Number of scaffolds, N50 value etc..

--   targetGenome.Scaffold.fasta: a fasta file with the sequences grouped in scaffolds.
-Between two contigs in the same scaffolds 100 N are inserted to fill the gap.
+-   targetGenomeScaffold.fasta: a fasta file with the sequences grouped in scaffolds.
+Contigs in the same scaffolds are separated by 100 Ns by default, or a variable number of Ns (estimate of the distance between the contigs), if the option "-d" is used.

 The following output files can optionally be produced.

 -   targetGenome_distanceTable: a tabular file with the estimation of the distance between successive contigs (bp).

 -   targetGenome_network.gexf: the contig network in gexf format.

 -   targetGenome_cover.gexf: the final path cover in gexf format.